1980s oil glut: OPEC

 From 1980 to 1986, OPEC decreased oil production several times and nearly in half, in an attempt to maintain oil's high prices.
 However, it failed to hold on to its preeminent position, and by 1981, its production was surpassed by non-OPEC countries.
 OPEC had seen its share of the world market drop to less than a third in 1985, from about half during the 1970s.
 In February 1982, the Boston Globe reported that OPEC's production, which had previously peaked in 1977, was at its lowest level since 1969.
 Non-OPEC nations were at that time supplying most of the West's imports.

 OPEC's membership began to have divided opinions over what actions to take.
-In September 1985, Saudi Arabia became fed up with de facto propping up prices by lowering its own production in the face of high output from elsewhere in OPEC.
+In September 1985, Saudi Arabia became unhappy with de facto propping up prices by lowering its own production in the face of high output from elsewhere in OPEC.
 In 1985, daily output was around 3.5 million bpd, down from around 10 million in 1981.
 During this period, OPEC members were supposed to meet production quotas in order to maintain price stability; however, many countries inflated their reserves to achieve higher quotas, cheated, or outright refused to accord with the quotas.
 In 1985, the Saudis tired of this behavior and decided to punish the undisciplined OPEC countries.
 The Saudis abandoned their role as swing producer and began producing at full capacity, creating a "huge surplus that angered many of their colleagues in OPEC".
 High-cost oil production facilities became less or even not profitable.
 Oil prices as a result fell to as low as $7 per barrel.